It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 Conclusion:

 A visit to the San Xavier Mission is well worth it any time of year.
-However for photographers and those interested in seeing the Mission with beautiful light shining on it’s entrance, visit during winter months.
-Arrive at sunrise or dawn to avoid the crowds and photograph the east side of the Mission.
-Come back later in the day and photograph the Mission from the west side and stay until sunset.
+However for photographers and those interested in seeing the Mission with beautiful light shining on it’s entrance, visit during the winter months.

 While in the Tucson area, consider including a trip to Whitewater Draw Wildlife Area to view over 20,000 sandhill cranes: The Sandhill Cranes of Whitewater Draw.